NaderNemati/TSP-with-GA-parallel-code-with-open-mp/README.md

-# TSP-with-GA-parallel-code-with-open-mp

-The traveling salesman problem (TSP) is an algorithmic problem tasked with finding the shortest route between a set of points and locations that must be visited.
-In the problem statement, the nodes are the cities a salesperson might visit.
-The salesman‘s goal is to keep both the travel costs and the distance traveled as low as possible.
-Genetic algorithm Genetic algorithms are randomized search algorithms developed to imitate the mechanics of natural selection and natural genetics.
-Genetic algorithms operate on string structures, like biological structures, evolving in time according to the rule of survival of the fittest by using a randomized yet structured information exchange.
-Thus, in every generation, a new set of strings is created, using parts of the fittest members of the old group.
+# Solving the Traveling Salesman Problem using Genetic Algorithm and OpenMP

+Welcome to the **TSP with Genetic Algorithm Parallel Code using OpenMP** repository.
+This project embarks on a journey to conquer the renowned Traveling Salesman Problem (TSP), a complex challenge centered around identifying the optimal route that a salesperson must traverse to visit a set of cities while minimizing travel costs and overall distance traveled.

+## Unveiling the Traveling Salesman Challenge

+The crux of the Traveling Salesman Problem revolves around navigating the intricate network of cities, with the salesperson's objective of devising the shortest route.
+The challenge is to find an efficient solution that ensures each city is visited once and only once, while also minimizing the total distance traveled.
+This optimization conundrum serves as a classic benchmark for algorithmic prowess.

+## Leveraging Genetic Algorithms

+Genetic algorithms, drawing inspiration from the mechanisms of natural selection and genetics, offer a compelling approach to addressing complex optimization problems.
+Operating on string structures analogous to biological entities, genetic algorithms evolve over generations through a process of survival of the fittest.
+In each iteration, new sets of solutions are crafted, borrowing traits from the most successful solutions of the previous generation.

+## Harnessing the Power of OpenMP

-Open mp OpenMP is an Application Program Interface (API), jointly defined by a group of major computer hardware and software vendors.
-OpenMP provides a portable, scalable model for developers of shared memory parallel applications.
-The API supports C/C++ and Fortran on a wide variety of architectures.
+Enter OpenMP—an Application Program Interface (API) jointly crafted by leading computer hardware and software vendors.
+OpenMP provides a portable and scalable framework, empowering developers to create shared memory parallel applications with ease.
+With support for languages like C/C++ and Fortran, OpenMP caters to diverse architectures and computational environments.

-This code is about solving The traveling salesman problem by using a genetic algorithm with OpenMP library.
-I tried to make a program and parallelize that code.
-I checked this code for an undirected graph with ten nodes and Weighted by Euclidean distance.
+## The Confluence of Techniques

+This repository encapsulates a robust solution to the Traveling Salesman Problem by ingeniously combining the prowess of genetic algorithms with the efficiency of OpenMP parallelization.
+The objective is to devise an optimized route for the salesperson while harnessing the power of parallel processing to expedite the solution-seeking process.
+The program has been meticulously crafted and parallelized to tackle TSP instances—more specifically, an undirected graph with ten nodes weighted by Euclidean distance.

+## Engage and Collaborate

+Join us on this exciting voyage to unlock the secrets of optimal route planning, genetic algorithms, and parallel computing.
+Delve into the code, experiment with different inputs, and contribute to the advancement of efficient solutions for the Traveling Salesman Problem.
+Your active involvement and collaboration are pivotal as we strive to conquer this algorithmic challenge and pave the way for innovative optimization strategies.

+For inquiries, collaborations, or insights, please connect with [Nader NEmati](mailto:nnevar@utu.fi).